lifthrasiir/angolmois/INTERNALS.md

   use `00` to `ZZ`.
 They are case-insensitive as well.
 * Both one or more tabs and spaces count as whitespace.
 * Preceding whitespace is ignored.
-* Invalid key or number results in the command ignored entirely, but if the prefix of the line parses to the correct command then the remainder is ignored.[^1] As an exception, invalid keys in the data section does not affect other valid keys.
+* Invalid alphanumeric key or number results in the command ignored entirely, but if the prefix of the line parses to the correct command then the remainder is ignored.[^1] As an exception, invalid alphanumeric keys in the data commands does not affect other valid alphanumeric keys.
 * The duplicate command overrides the prior command unless the command itself allows for duplicates.
-(It currently does not hold for the data section due to the implementation strategy.)
+(It currently does not hold for the data commands due to the implementation strategy.)
-* In the absence of duplicates and possible ambiguities, all commands and data are processed independently of their relative positions.
+* In the absence of duplicates and possible ambiguities, all commands are processed independently of their relative positions.

 [^1]: Thus `#PLAYLEVEL 12.3` is valid even while `#PLAYLEVEL` requires
       an integer; it is equivalent to `#PLAYLEVEL 12`.